Schenkee/TryHackMe-Guides/File_Inclusion/File_Inclusion.md

 ## 🛠️ TASK 4: Gain RCE in Lab #Playground and find the hostname
 As mentioned in the top summary I will demonstrate two different methods to gain RCE access to this lab one via Metasploit and one by loading a TCP Reverse Shell manually.
-But first lets to a quick manual test to verify the RFI vulnerability is actually present, before we work on obtaining RCE access.
+But first lets to a quick manual test to verify the RFI vulnerability is present, before we work on obtaining RCE access.
-Open up your terminal and input ```echo "Hello World" > test.php``` This will create a .PHP file with "Hello World"
+Open your terminal and input ```echo "Hello World" > test.php``` This will create a .PHP file with "Hello World"
 ![lab4_hello_world](./Images/lab4_hello_world.png)

-Next we need to setup a http server in the same directory as our file which will be used to download the file onto the target.
+Next, we need to setup a http server in the same directory as our file which will be used to download the file onto the target.
 We can do this via the below
 ```python3 -m http.server 8080```
 #### ⚙️ **Options**
 **-m** option is used to tell python to search for and run a specific module in this instance the http.server module.